 Typical questions raised within the subject

-- How can information be encrypted so that it is difficult to crack the code?
+- How to encrypt information in such a way that it is difficult to break the code?

-- How to calculate the premium of a life insurance?
+- How to calculate the premium for a life insurance policy?

 The subject suits you,...